-Instead, the restrictions are set in place in order to avoid simultaneous accumulation of various support measures.
-The Finnish innovation voucher cannot be obtained by the businesses or a company within the same group which have already obtained an innovation voucher administered by Business Finland or Tekes during the current or previous year, or an innovation project already funded by Business Finland or Tekes is being implemented, or another application for Business Finland or Tekes' administrated funding has been filed (Business Finland, n.d.-a).
+innovation voucher cannot be obtained by the businesses or a company within the same group which have already obtained an innovation voucher administered by Business Finland or Tekes during the current or previous year, or an innovation project already funded by Business Finland or Tekes is being implemented, or another application for Business Finland or Tekes' administrated funding has been filed.
+(Business Finland, n.d.-a)

-Similarly, the simultaneous accumulation of support measures is also restricted by the Danish InnoBooster's pre-condition that a company or a specific contact person can only apply for InnoBooster support with one application at a time.
-If the submitted application is rejected, then the same entity is allowed to submit a new application (Innovation Fund Denmark, 2018, p.
-5).
-In addition, the Swedish regional innovation vouchers (innovationscheckar) and vouchers for intellectual property development (IP-checkar) offered by ALMI and IUC SYD (in Region Skåne) in a range of up to 100,000 SEK11 have the accumulation restriction which is formulated as the eligibility pre-condition that grants received by Vinnova over the last five years must not exceed 50 000 SEK11 (Almi Skåne, 2015).
+In a similar fashion, the simultaneous accumulation of support measures is also restricted by the Danish InnoBooster's precondition that a company or a specific contact person can apply for InnoBooster support with one application at a time.
+If the submitted application is rejected, then the same entity is allowed to submit a new application.
+(Innovation Fund Denmark, 2018, p.
+5) In addition, the Swedish regional innovation vouchers (innovationscheckar) and vouchers for intellectual property development (IP-checkar) offered by ALMI and IUC SYD (in Region Skåne) in a range up to 100 000 SEK have the accumulation restriction which is formulated as the eligibility pre-condition that grants received by Vinnova over the last five years must not exceed 50 000 SEK.
+(Almi Skåne, 2015)

-To counterbalance these two examples, the Polish national and regional (e.g. Małopolska example elaborated in the annex 1) examples testify to the opportunity in some of the countries of the Baltic Sea Region to acquire national innovation vouchers multiple times.12
+To counterbalance these two examples, it is worth pointing out the Polish national as well as regional (e.g. Małopolska example elaborated in the annex 1) examples testify to the opportunity in some of the countries of the Baltic Sea Region to acquire national innovation vouchers multiple times.